AustralianBioCommons/how_to_findable_citable_software/pages/03_informative_name.md

 ---

-{% include callout.html type="important" content="An ideal name will make your software recognisable, its function understandable, and make the software easy to find using a search engine." %}
+**An ideal name will make your software recognisable, its function understandable, and make the software easy to find using a search engine.**

 ## How?